Halima Begum

-Halima Begum is chief executive of Oxfam UK.
-She has worked the Department for International Development, the British Council and the Runnymede Trust.
+Halima Begum is a Bangladeshi-British charity executive, who was chief executive of Oxfam UK until December 2025.
+She previously worked for the Department for International Development, the British Council, ActionAid and the Runnymede Trust.

 Early life and education

 Begum was born in Sylhet, Bangladesh in the aftermath of the Liberation War.
 Her parents were working-class migrants who experienced homelessness during Begum's early childhood in London.
 Due to discriminatory restrictions on Commonwealth British citizens accessing public services including housing, the family joined the British-Bangladeshi squatter movement and lived in a series of derelict buildings in the East End of London, one condemned for demolition as a result of bomb damage caused by the Luftwaffe during the Blitz.
 With her parents eventually offered permanent public housing in the late 1970s, Begum was raised on Brick Lane in the London Borough of Tower Hamlets.
 She attended Thomas Buxton Primary School and Central Foundation Girls School.
 As a teenager, Begum co-founded Women Unite Against Racism to combat the rising incidence of racial discrimination and Islamophobia in East London, including Millwall and the Isle of Dogs.
 In the early 1990s, she was active in the fight against the extreme rightwing National Front and Derek Beackon, the party's first elected councillor; she was physically assaulted several times.
 She took her undergraduate degree in Government and History, and her master's degree in International Relations at the London School of Economics, before completing her PhD at Queen Mary University of London.